kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 ## Try it yourself

-You try by yourself the concepts developed in this How-To using the supplied [docker-compose.yml](docker-compose.yml) as well as the [database-cleaner.js](scripts/database-cleaner.js) script.
+You can try this How-to yourself  by using the supplied [docker-compose.yml](docker-compose.yml) as well as the [database-cleaner.js](scripts/database-cleaner.js) script.

-This script allows you to specify a retention period for document retention.
-It will delete all documents prior to this period.
+This script lets you specify a retention period to delete all documents prior to this period.

 A test dataset is also available via the [load_data.js](scripts/load_data.js) script.
-This script will allow us to load directly into Elasticsearch one document per day over a period of two months.
+This script will load one document per day over a period of two months directly into Elasticsearch.

-We start by launching the containers with Docker Compose:
+Start by launching the containers with Docker Compose:

 ```bash
 docker-compose up
 ```

-Then we load our test data:
+Then load the test data by running the following command:

 ```bash
 docker-compose exec kuzzle node /scripts/load_data.js